LAST UPDATED: APRIL 2026

 The Developmental Impact: What the Covert Narcissist Parent Took From You

-Judith Herman, MD, psychiatrist and trauma researcher, author of Trauma and Recovery, provides the essential framework for understanding the developmental impact of growing up in an unsafe relational environment.
-Herman’s work on complex PTSD — the form of post-traumatic stress that develops in response to prolonged, repeated trauma rather than a single incident — is directly applicable to the experience of children raised by covert narcissist parents.
+Judith Herman, MD, Clinical Professor of Psychiatry at Harvard Medical School and Cambridge Health Alliance, author of Trauma and Recovery, provides the essential framework for understanding the developmental impact of growing up in an unsafe relational environment.
+Herman’s work on complex PTSD.
+The form of post-traumatic stress that develops in response to prolonged, repeated trauma rather than a single incident.
+Is directly applicable to the experience of children raised by covert narcissist parents.

 RESEARCH EVIDENCE